people

 His research focuses on mobile and distributed systems with particular emphasis on IoT and Cyber-Physical Systems modeled as software-defined infrastructure, especially in terms of hybrid IT/OT convergence and decentralization protocols.

-He played a key role in designing the Stack4Things middleware.
+He conceived the I/Ocloud paradigm and played a key role in the design of the Stack4Things middleware.

 He is co-founder of SmartMe.io, an academic spin-off and startup company, and co-inventor and holder of a patent.